skypilot-org/skypilot/docs/source/reference/config.rst

   gcp:
     # VPC to use (optional).
     #
-    # Default: None, which implies the following behavior.
+    # Default: null, which implies the following behavior.
 First, the VPC named
     # 'default' is checked against minimal recommended firewall rules for
     # SkyPilot to function.
 If it satisfies these rules, this VPC is used.
     # Otherwise, a new VPC named 'skypilot-vpc' is automatically created with